 Chin and Cheek Implants – Dr. Louis DeJoseph, Atlanta Georgia

 How do we get to these areas?
 How do you put cheek implants in without seeing them?
-They a placed with tiny, small incisions underneath the upper lip inside the mouth.
-That gives us access to the cheekbone area.
-Same thing with the chin augmentation.
-We make a small incision underneath the chin and then we can slip the implant in, giving a beautiful structure to this area.
-Often times we use chin augmentation with rhinoplasty because the chin and the nose are like first cousins, one affects the other.
+They are placed with tiny, small incisions underneath the upper lip.
+That gives access to the cheekbone area.
+With chin augmentation, small incisions are made underneath the chin, the implant is then placed, giving beautiful structure to this area.
+Chin augmentation is often performed with rhinoplasty because the chin and the nose are like first cousins, one affects the other.
 If someone has a large nose, we have to make sure the chin is in the right proportion so that it looks correct from the profile view.

 The implants may be inserted in conjunction with other procedures, such as a facelift, or they may be inserted as a separate procedure.
 Some bruising and swelling may occur after chin and cheek enhancement, and patients may experience some difficulty with facial movements like talking and smiling.
 Restrictions may need to be placed on your diet.
 Discomfort can occur during the first few days, but you will be prescribed medication that can help to control this.
 Most patients find that they are well enough to return to work about one week after their chin and/or cheek enhancement procedure.

 Benefits of a Cheek Enhancement

 There are several benefits of cheek enhancements including:

 - High Cheekbones: A cheek enhancement can lead to high cheekbones, which can define a patient’s facial features and help them appear more expressive.
 High cheekbones can also bring out their eyes and smile.